 Completed during the spring semester of Year 3.
 1 hour of credit is assigned approximately 3 hours each week of student time spent in this activity.
-Each practicum lasts between 9-12 months.
 Practicums vary in setting, patient population, and difficulty as the student progresses through the program.
-Students may apply to potential practicum sites based on their developmental level and practicum sites will select potential practicum students.
-The Field Placement Office has final approval on practicum selection.
 (Grading P/NP only)